A refinement of Betti numbers in the presence of a continuous function. ( I ): Introduction

 We refer to the system $(H_r(X), P_r^f(z), \hat \delta^f_r)$ as the {\it $r-$homology spectral package of $(X,f)$} in analogy with the spectral package of $(V,T),$ $V$ a vector space $T$ a linear endomorphism, which consists of the characteristic polynomial $P^T(z)$ with its roots $z_i,$ the eigenvalues of $T$ and with their corresponding generalized eigenspaces $V_{z_i}.$

 In case $X$ is the underlying space of a closed oriented Riemannian manifold $(M^n, g)$ and $\kappa= \mathbb R$ or $\mathbb C$ the vector space $H_r(M^n),$ via the identification with the harmonic $r-$forms, has a structure of Hilbert space.
 The configuration $\hat\delta^f_r,$ for $f$ generic, provides a base in the space of harmonic forms.
-Completed with the eigenforms of the Laplacian $\Delta_{r}$ on differential $r-$forms for a generic Riemannian metric \footnote {it is known the for a generic Riemannian metric for a closed manifold the nonzero eigenvalues of Laplace - Beltrami operators are all simple}, they provide a "base" (up to sign) for the space of all $r-$ differential forms.

 All these results are collected in the main theorems below, Theorems {\ref{T1}, \ref{T2}, \ref{T3}.
 Theorems \ref{T1} (1) and (3), Theorem \ref{T2} and Theorem \ref{T3} were established in \cite {BH}, not yet in print, but under more restrictive hypothesis like "$X$ homeomorphic to a simplicial complex'' or "$f$ a tame map".
 In this paper we removed this hypothesis using results on Hilbert cube manifolds reviewed in subsection \ref {SS23} and complete them with additional results.